Azure/actions/Process_of_Authoring_GitHub_Actions_for_Azure.md

 GitHub Actions for Azure are also integrated into Visual Studio Code, Azure CLI, and the Azure Portal simplifying the experience of [deploying to Azure from your favorite tools.](https://azure.microsoft.com/en-us/blog/deploy-to-azure-using-github-actions-from-your-favorite-tools/)

 This document is intended to help developers with the recommended process to create, publish and contribute to actions for Azure.
-Please reach out to the [vTeam](mailto:ace-team@github.com) for any queries.
+Please reach out to the [ACE Team](mailto:ace-team@github.com) for any queries.

 # Creating a new GitHub Action for Azure or Microsoft